ChalmersGU-data-structure-courses/dsabook/src/markdown/07-analysis-part-3/01-amortised-analysis.md

 (And we can add "asymptotic" too: "asymptotic expected amortised average-case complexity"...)

 Average-case complexity
-:   can be used when an algorithm behaves well for most "well-behaved" input,
+:   can be used when an algorithm behaves well for most "well-behaved" inputs,
     but there are some few extreme inputs that make the algorithm behave bad.
     The typical example is Quicksort, which has quadratic worst-case complexity, but usually behaves linearithmic (unless there is some evil hacker that